 By participating you understand and will comply with these guidelines established here.

 With national organizations emphasizing the importance of regular phyical activity to combat obesity, these spaces are becoming more important (and used!) than ever.
 They are becoming communty spaces and spaces for connecting, cheering, and improving lifestyles.

 Design Challenge Brief

-You may redesign the interior of the existing library space, expand on the existing space, or design a completely new addition on to your school building.
-Your design should contain all the spaces and functions required for a typical school library – a variety of seating options for students (inside and out!), as well as book and media storage, space for the librarian, computer areas, audio/visual labs, and meeting spaces.
-You may also want to include a cafe, information kiosk, or a workshop area.
-The redesigned library should include ideas for both old and new ideas for a library.
+You may redesign the interior of the existing athletic facilities, expand on the existing spaces, or design a completely new addition on to your school building.
+Your design should contain all the spaces and functions required for typical school athletic facilities – locker rooms, athletic equipment storage rooms, concession stands, trophy cases, water fountains, offices for athletics staff, bathrooms, exercise and weight rooms, and, of course, gym spaces.
+The redesigned pavillion should include ideas for both old and new ideas for athletic facilities.
 You should also consider sustainability issues and the environmental impact of your design.

 Solving the design problem

-The library design problem posted on DiscoverDesign.org contains suggestions for the types of questions you might want to ask while solving this design problem.
+The athletic pavilion design problem posted on DiscoverDesign.org contains suggestions for the types of questions you might want to ask while solving this design problem.
 It also includes samples of the types of drawings, models, and images you might want to upload to the website.

 DiscoverDesign.org isn’t just about showing your final finished design.
 It’s also about showing how you arrived at a solution (sort of like when your Geometry teacher asks you to “show your work.”).
 Don’t wait until the last minute to upload all your design ideas!